 The University of Roehampton and Roehampton Students’ Union prides itself on its diverse and inclusive community.
-We are committed to creating an inclusive and supportive environment for our students, including any student who identifies as lesbian, gay, bisexual, transgender and queer +.
+We are committed to creating an inclusive and supportive environment for our students, including any student who identifies as lesbian, gay, bi, transgender and queer +.

 Here at the University, there is a range of support for students and we encourage engagement with university life through activities, societies, events and representation.
 We recognise that LGBTQ+ students may face additional challenges during your time at university and we work hard to ensure all our services harbour inclusive practice to support all students and that we can created tailored support for your needs.